cunnie/docs/mac-mini-CF.md

 # World's Smallest IaaS, Part 2

-***[2014-06-29 this blog post has been updated to reflect installation on a 64GiB Mac Pro (not a 16GiB Mac Mini, which didn't have enough RAM to deploy CloudFoundry)]***
+***[2014-06-29 this blog post has been updated to reflect installation on a 64GiB Mac Pro (not a 16GiB Mac Mini, which didn't have enough RAM to deploy Cloud Foundry)]***

-In this blog post, we describe the procedure to deploy [Pivotal CF Operations Manager](http://docs.gopivotal.com/pivotalcf/customizing/) (a web-based tool for deploying CloudFoundry) and [BOSH](https://github.com/cloudfoundry/bosh) (a VM that creates other VMs) to a VMware vCenter.
+In this blog post, we describe the procedure to deploy [Pivotal CF Operations Manager](http://docs.gopivotal.com/pivotalcf/customizing/) (a web-based tool for deploying Cloud Foundry) and [BOSH](https://github.com/cloudfoundry/bosh) (a VM that creates other VMs) to a VMware vCenter.

 ### Pre-requisites